Skip to content

 We then want to create our Python script which initializes the MooseRun connector class.
 This class can be used as a context manager in the same way as the default Simvue Run class.
 It also has all of the same methods available as the Simvue Run class, allowing the user to upload any tags, metadata, artifacts etc which they want to store in addition to the items stored by default by the MOOSERun class.

-When we have setup our run, we must call the launch() method to start our MOOSE simulation, which takes the following parameters:
+When we have setup our run, we must call the launch() method to start our MOOSE simulation, which requires the following parameters:

 • moose_file_path: Path to the MOOSE input file